saurabh1088/notes/iOS/Distribution/Code.md

 ## Framework
 A Framework embodies some abstract design, with more behavior built in.
 In order to use it you need to insert your behavior into various places in the framework either by subclassing or by plugging in your own classes.
 The framework's code then calls your code at these points.
 The main control of the program is inverted, moved away from you to the framework.
 This phenomenon is Inversion of Control.

+### Where is product when a framework project is built with Xcode?
+Initially in Xcode project navigator itself one could see the generated product once the framework was built.
+Now however it is not visible in Xcoce.
+To go to product folder one needs to go to derived data directory in Finder.
+Or a shortcut way to reach there is using following Xcode menu option :-

+Xcode -> Product -> Show Build Folder in Finder

 ## Framework vs Library